Groups Remember or Groups of Rememberances

 Reb and Suzuki Roshi agreed he would be ordained and Mel caught Reb trying on his koromo to see what size he should wear.

 Chogyam Trungpa Rimpoche came that summer.
 He stayed in the fireplace room.
 People liked him.
 There was a good feeling.
-He came with his young English wife Dianne, Sam and Hazel Bercholz.
+He came with his young English wife Dianne, and Sam and Hazel Bercholz.
 Jack Weller had arranged the visit.
-[Some one said Trungpa came in the summer of ’69 but Reb worked then in the city.
+[Someone said Trungpa came in the summer of ’69 but Reb worked then in the city.
 Trungpa and Suzuki walked down to the pool.
-Trungpa went into the zendo with shoes on and we liked him.
-Suzuki Roshi was apprehensive about the visit beforehand as were various others but it went quite well.
+Trungpa went into the zendo with shoes on, and we liked him.
+Suzuki Roshi was apprehensive about the visit beforehand, as were various others, but it went quite well.